jonaserhart/operating_systems_ss2021/exercises/midterm_1606/README.md

     - `cleanall` : `clean` and `cleansub`
     - `check`: helper for discovering dangerous (string) functions
     - `zip`: create a zip file with a timestamp of all relevant files for submission
+    - `leakdoc`: (for macOS users) runs 'leaks' and saves the output in a file called 'leakdoc.txt'
+    - `valgrinddoc` (for linux users) runs 'valgrind' and saves the output in a file called 'leakdoc.txt'

 ## Known Bugs ordered by severity